Divyanshi2408/React-Concepts/React Hooks/all hooks in brief .md

 ---

 ## 9. What is the useImperativeHandle hook and when is it used?
-The useImperativeHandle hook is used with forwardRef to customize what values/methods are exposed to a parent component when it uses a ref on a child component.
+- useImperativeHandle is a React hook that allows a child component to expose specific methods or properties to its parent via ref.
+- It’s used with forwardRef to give controlled access — for example, exposing a focusInput function to the parent without revealing the whole child component’s internals.

 Normally, refs expose the DOM node.
 But with useImperativeHandle, you can control what gets exposed — for example, a custom function like focus().